Dr4kfire/Gigathon-Pasjans/README.md

 I don't have too much experience with C++ (it was my second ever C++ project!) so I had many problems first compiling the libraries (it took me 3 days).
 It's using the ncurses and PDCursesMod libraies for rendering ascii characters inside the terminal.

+## Controls:

+Use the `arrow keys` to navigate in the menus and to select cards.
+To move cards use `ENTER` to choose what do you want to move and then press it again while hovering over the place you want to move cards to reposition them.
+You can undo 3 times using the `u` key and reset using `r`.
+To exit the game press `ctrl`+`c`.

 ## Project structure:

 The structure looks like this: